marfappv/data-engineering-group/README.md

 # Project description and instruction for launching

+## Description
-This project merges two sources about NFTs: Open Sea (https://opensea.io), another from NFT Showroom (https://nftshowroom.com).
+This project merges two sources about NFTs: [Open Sea](https://opensea.io), another from [NFT Showroom](https://nftshowroom.com).
 It brings more labels regarding NFTs and broader variency of e-currencies, which may be used by data science teams, for example, to analyse determinant factors of price.